 - Access to Bee Groups

-- Waiver for fees for entering quilts in Georgia Celebrates Quilts, the biennial Guild show
+- No fee for entering quilts in Georgia Celebrates Quilts®, the biennial Guild show

 - Fun, friendship and lots of inspiration!